William Contreras Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in MLB.

-- The Orioles' 4.19 team ERA ranks 15th across all MLB pitching staffs.
+- The Orioles have the 15th-ranked team ERA across all league pitching staffs (4.17).

-- Orioles pitchers combine to rank 18th in baseball in home runs surrendered (69 total, 1.2 per game).
+- Orioles pitchers combine to surrender 69 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- The righty last appeared on Tuesday against the Cleveland Guardians, when he tossed 5 2/3 innings, allowing three earned runs while giving up seven hits.
+- The right-hander last pitched on Saturday against the San Francisco Giants, when he went six innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.